project-alice-assistant/AliceCLI/README.md

   `pip install --editable .`

 # Usage
-In your terminal, type `alice --help` to discover the available commands
+Type `alice` in your terminal to open the main menu or type `alice --help` to discover the available commands

+# Useful information
+This tool stores its configurations in `%USER_DIRECTORY%/.pacli` This tool stores its generated SSH certificates in `%USER_DIRECTORY%/.ssh`